Be careful of this when reading labels on packages

 Making better choices

 If you’d like help in making better choices set up an appointment with me or arrange a discovery call with me to see if I can help you.
-(Your insurance pay even all or part of the cost of an appointment!)
+(Your insurance may even pay all or part of the cost of an appointment!)

 Not ready to see if I can help you?
 Sign up for my mailing list and get some more of my tips and recipes while you decide if you’re ready to make a change that can help you feel better and enjoy life more.